Irenyak1/Store-Manager/README.md

 [![Coverage Status](https://coveralls.io/repos/github/Irenyak1/Store-Manager/badge.svg?branch=challenge_2)](https://coveralls.io/github/Irenyak1/Store-Manager?branch=challenge_2)
 [![Maintainability](https://api.codeclimate.com/v1/badges/cec49797ac7dd6ce3290/maintainability)](https://codeclimate.com/github/Irenyak1/Store-Manager/maintainability)

-This API  allows admins to create accounts, login, create products and view all products and sales made by the store attendants.
-It also allows store attendants to login their accounts and view products available, make sale orders and view sale orders they have made.
+This API  allows store owners or admins take proper record of the products they have in the store and what is sold out.
+While logged in they can be able to create accounts for store attendands, add products to the store stock, view all products in the store and sales made by the store attendants.
+It also allows store attendants to view products available, make sale orders and view sale orders they have made.

 ##  Features or Endpoints required